johanneshaertel/CSSE_23_24/README.md

 In the active part of session 2, you can follow up on some ideas.
 The previous code from session 1 can be used as a starting point.
 - You can follow up on resolving the problem of **comment length**.
 Different length comments should be reflected in our metric on comments.
-- You can follow up on code word **watermarks**.
+- You can follow up on **watermarks**.
 Not all comments matter.
 Some are repetitive and have no true meaning.
 You can develop a creative solution.
-- You can follow up on providing other metrics that **explain** the degree of how commented a class is.
+- You can follow up on providing other metrics that **explain** why a class is commented.
 Taking a look at access modifications is a suitable option.
 Do you have other ideas?
+- You can follow up on **blaming the developer**.
+This is complicated since you need to call git's blame.
+A potential outcome can be the developer with the highest contribution in the file.